 What About Returning Pre-Owned Titles?

-This is where the Gamestop return policy is kinda cool, but also opens them up to some abuse by gamers.
+This is where their return policy is kinda cool, but also opens them up to some abuse by gamers.

 When buying pre-owned games, they give you 7 days to return the item for a full refund, EVEN if opened.

 Great way to test out games as you really have nothing to lose if the game turns out to be dumb.

 After your 7 days are up, GameStop still gives you 30 days to do an identical exchange.